 While Capital One also allows you to redeem miles for non-travel items (such as gift cards, cash, and general merchandise), the values for such redemptions vary widely, often amount to less than $0.01 per mile, and are subject to change without warning, so they’re not ideal.

-The $0 intro for first year; $95 after that annual fee is waived during the first year.
-There is no foreign transaction fee or balance transfer fee, and the cash advance fee is 3% of the amount of the cash advance, but not less than $10.
-The penalty fee ranges Up to $39, but there is no fee for additional employee cards.
+The $95 annual fee is waived during the first year.
+There is no foreign transaction fee or balance transfer fee, and the cash advance fee is the greater of $10 or 3% of the advanced amount.
+The penalty fee is $39, but there is no fee for additional employee cards.

 Quarterly and Annual Summaries

 Spark Miles cardholders receive quarterly and annual spending summaries.
 The summaries include a detailed, itemized, and categorized look at your spending during the covered period, as well as detailed reports of employee spending, if applicable.

 Downloadable Purchase Records